-Land of Folklores and Beaches - Tourist places in and around Kannur
+Land Of Folklores And Beaches - Tourist Places In And Around Kannur

 The most eminent temples of Kannur are the Sundareswara Temple, Kottiyoor Shiva Temple, Oorpazhassi Kavu Temple, Sri Mavilayikkavu Temple, Sri Raghavapuram Temple, Sri Subramanya Swami Temple and the Kizhakkekara Sree Krishna Temple.

 Kannur is best known and much sought-after for its vast stretches of sandy beaches which enchant travellers with both leisure and pleasure.
 The most renowned beaches of the region include Payyambalam Beach, Meenkunnu Beach, Kizhunna Ezhara Beach and Muzhuppilangad Beach.

-Heritage of Flavours and the Flavour of Heritages
+Heritage Of Flavours And The Flavour Of Heritages

 The flavours of the region are unique making it a paradise for food lovers.
-Thalasseryi Dum Biriyani is one of the heavenly dishes every traveler should taste at least once in their lifetime.
+Thalasseryi Dum Biriyani is one of the heavenly dishes every traveller should taste at least once in their lifetime.
 The list of other lip smacking items includes Ari Unda, Neypathiri, Unnakkaya, Pazham Nirachathu, Elayada, Kalathappam and Kinnathappam.